-We are a busy and dynamic faculty made up of all grades of psychiatrist and our Executive is passionate about training and engaging with its trainee members at every level.
+We are a busy and dynamic faculty made up of all grades of psychiatrist and our Executive is passionate about training and engaging with its trainee members and medical students.

 You're the future of old age psychiatry, so we’ve put together some opportunities and useful information help you.